jtsylve/yatlib/include/yatlib/README.md

 * `yat::is_variant_member` determines if a given type `T` is a member type of a `VariantType`
 * `yat::is_variant_member_t` is a helper type that is set to either `std::true_type` or `std::false_type` for a given type/variant combination
-* `yat::is_variant_member_v` is a convience type that provides a boolean value for a given type/variant combination
+* `yat::is_variant_member_v` is a convenience type that provides a boolean value for a given type/variant combination

 ## utility.hpp